Codecademy/docs/content/markdown/concepts/lists/lists.md

 It will look like:

-1. 🌡 &nbsp;Preheat oven to 325°F
+1. 🌡  Preheat oven to 325°F
-2. 🍪 &nbsp; Drop cookie dough
+2. 🍪  Drop cookie dough
-3. ⏰ &nbsp; Bake for 15 min
+3. ⏰  Bake for 15 min

 ## Unordered Lists